Sydney-Informatics-Hub/tidbits/content/sequence-data-rds.md

 Category: unix
 Tags: bioinformatics,hpc,large-data

 Imagine you're a biologist, geneticist, vet, or clinician.
-You've gone through the painstaking process of extracting some genetic material from a set of samples and sent them off for next generation sequencing to a commercial sequencing provider.
+You've gone through the painstaking process of extracting some genetic material from a set of samples and sent them off for next generation sequencing with a commercial provider.
 Six weeks later you get an email from your chosen provider saying something like:

 ```
 Dear Dr Cats,